Skip to content

-During this time egg supplies start to run low, which means that oestrogen and progesterone levels start decreasing, and as a consequence, you may notice that your monthly cycle becomes irregular, you're more forgetful, and you experience the odd hot flush/flash, and night sweats.
-The fluctuating levels of oestrogen can also start having an impact on skin, mood, brain, weight, muscles and bone health.
+During this time egg supplies start to run low, which means that oestrogen and progesterone levels start decreasing, and as a consequence, you may notice some uncomfortable symptoms, including:

 Symptoms of the menopause vary greatly, depending on the individual.
-Some women cruise through with barely a sweat, but others may experience all of the symptoms, such as hot flashes, night sweats, anxiety and depression, sleep problems, weight gain, dizziness, heart palpitations and lack of libido.
-Some women also suffer from vaginal dryness, discharge, thrush, itching and bladder problems at this time.
+Some women cruise through with barely a sweat, whereas others may experience several of the symptoms listed.

-As oestrogen production slowly comes to a halt, this can also have a big impact on our heart and bones.
+As oestrogen production slowly comes to a halt, this may also have a more 'silent' impact on our body, especially on our heart and bones.
 Our risk of heart disease and stroke increases, whilst our bones may become weaker, leaving us with a greater risk of fractures.

 No need to despair though!
 Be reassured that your diet, lifestyle, and natural supplements can have a great influence on your symptom severity, duration and quality of life.